NicolasGrosjean/Mod_GPO_RGS/README.md

 ## Changelog

+- Change a required Chinese province for a Japan focus
 - Limit rush of key technologies at 2 years
 - Add a focus to puppet Dutch East India for the UK and the US
 - Remove naval strike to TACs